Upendra-Allagadda/MediffTechRound/README.md

 Once you see the gridview in web browser, you can add new record, delete and update the records.

-This is done by using xml.
+This is done by using XML and DataGridView.
 No database is used.